KechenZheng/KechenZheng.github.io/index.md

 (J2) **K. Zheng**, and X. Liu, Tradeoffs among Sensing, Reporting, and Transmission in Cooperative Cognitive Radio Networks, submitted to **IEEE Transactions on Mobile Communications**. (first round)

-(J3) X. Liu, **K. Zheng**,  K. Chi, and Y. Zhu, Cooperative Spectrum Sensing Optimization in Energy-Harvesting Cognitive Radio Networks, submitted to **IEEE Transactions on Wireless Communications**. (second round)
+(J3) **K. Zheng**, and X. Liu, Probability-based fusion rule in spectrum sensing with impact of geographic location, to be submitted.

 ## Honors and rewards